 Section 4.
-By the 1st of October the Union office shall be notified by each Elementary School, Middle School, High School and other Group not covered by these designations of the number of representatives each should have.
-Each of these groups through their representatives shall plan for nominations and elections within their respective groups.
-Elections of these representatives are to be held during the first full week of school in October.
+Building Representative Elections shall be held between May 1 and May 31.
+Elected representatives shall submit the election results to the BTU office no later than June 1.
+In the event that twenty-five percent or more of the BTU staff is new to the facility the following year, the faculty must revote in the fall no later than September 30.
+Schools and programs with any unfilled Building Representative positions will also hold elections to fill those positions, no later than September 30. the votes shall be held by secret ballot after a five day notice to staff.
 The results of these elections shall be reported to the Union office by each School or Group immediately and in writing.
 The report must be signed by the committee which conducted each election, with a report of the procedure.
 If any dispute arises over election of representatives of buildings or groups the Executive Board shall consider all the facts in any case presented to it and its decision shall be final.